SEO for Landscapers [How to Do it Yourself]

 #6 Get Involved in Your Community

-If your landscaping company is a local business, you should get involved in your community.
+If your landscaping company is local, you should get involved in your community.

 Sponsor your local baseball team, football team, or any sports team.

-When you sponsor teams or other organizations needing help, it shows that you are part of your community.
+Sponsoring teams or other organizations needing help shows that you are part of your community.

 Also, participate in events or exhibitions in your local area.

 #7 Claim, Optimize and Manage Your Google My Business Page